 However, Super+Space does not work for me here after I chose French in the Greeter, while LeftShift+RightShift does work.
 Perhaps it's due to my crazy host system keyboard layout combined with Spice in the VM.
 I can't check on bare metal right now.

-#5 Updated by sajolida almost 4 years ago
+#5 Updated by sajolida about 4 years ago

 Meta+Space works for me: it displays an horizontal list of keyboard layouts as Alt+Tab does for applications.
 RightShift+LeftShift works as well and changes to the next keyboard layout silently.

 I'm also in favor of sticking to GNOME's default.
 In Tails Wheezy for example, Alt+Shift was changing keyboard and Alt+Shift+Tab was changing application (to the left).
 This often resulted in unexpected changes of keyboard layout.
 So personally I prefer the current version :)

-#7 Updated by anonym almost 4 years ago
+#7 Updated by anonym about 4 years ago

 - Status changed from Rejected to Confirmed